The 'hawker interns' selling prawn mee: Choosing the hawker life over the tried and tested route

 TIME FLIES WHEN YOU’RE HAVING FUN

-It is hard work: the two work twelve-hour shifts, six days a week.
-They also have to clean the stall thoroughly at the end of each day, and do the dishes.
+It is hard work.
+The two work 12-hour shifts, six days a week.
+They also have to clean the stall thoroughly at the end of each day and do the dishes.

 And there is also much work behind the scenes.
 After assessing their skills and interests, Anson tasked the two girls with different responsibilities – Joanne handles the logistics of ordering and deals with suppliers, while Kheng Yee does research and development on the food, experimenting with new recipes and trying out different noodles.

 This means that even when business tapers off, they have things to do.
-But despite the long hours, they say they wouldn't have it any other way.
+Despite the long hours, they say they wouldn't have it any other way.

 “When customers like our noodles, they come back and give us the feedback, saying that our noodles are fantastic, and they’ll recommend more friends to come,” said Kheng Yee.
 “I feel like the customers can tell that I cook my noodles with heart, and it’s really nice to hear what they say.”

-And in August, they also got a little surprise from Anson: a promotion.
+And in August, they also got a little surprise from Anson, in the form of a promotion.

 The initial plan, he explained, was to take the two on as “interns” on a profit sharing basis, with Anson taking 50 per cent of the profits, and the two splitting the remaining 50 per cent.
 But after doing this for two months, he realised the model did not sustain the incomes of all three of them.